meegpipe/meegpipe/tutorials/batman/getting_raw_data.md

 ````

 The `--folder` argument tells `somsds_link2rec` to generate the links into
-a directory with a specific name (instead of the default name: `batman`).
-If
+a specific directory.
+The default behavior is to generate the links under a
+subdirectory (named as the `recording` name) within your current directory.

-after performing your two analyses you realize that they were useless, you could
+If after performing your two analyses you decide to discard them, then you could
-just delete them using:
+simply delete the containing directories:

 ````
 rm -rf analysis1
 rm -rf analysis2
 ````
 [somsds]: http://www.germangh.com/somsds/

-## [Continue to the next step ...][splitting]
+You can now [continue to the next step ...][splitting]

 [splitting]: ./splitting_raw_data.md